 Topical creams or lotions containing menthol may provide relief of mild symptoms that do not cover the entire body.

 For severe hives, doctors may prescribe a short course of oral corticosteroids.
-Corticosteroids, such as prednisone, can help reduce swelling, itching and inflammation.
-If taken orally long-term, however, they can cause serious side effects.
-These side effects include weight gain, diabetes, high blood pressure, bone loss, thinning of the skin, eye cataracts or bone loss.
+Oral corticosteroids, also known as prednisone, can help reduce swelling, itching and inflammation.
+If taken orally long-term, however, these medications can cause serious side effects.
+Side effects may include weight gain, diabetes, high blood pressure, thinning of the skin, eye cataracts or bone loss.
 Sometimes symptoms can come back after you stop taking oral corticosteroids.

 It’s important to follow your doctor’s instructions when taking these medications.

 Omalizumab (Xolair®) is a biologic medication used to treat chronic hives.
 Biologics work by targeting cells and interrupting the inflammatory process to stop or reduce symptoms.
 It’s an injectable medication given once per month.
-Omalizumab is sometimes considered for severe urticaria and when other treatments, such as antihistamines or topical corticosteroids, have not worked.
+Omalizumab treats severe chronic urticaria when antihistamines have not worked.
 It can be taken along with antihistamines as needed.